markstringer-dti/markstringer-dti.github.io/dti.md

 Why? because if you don't read this book, you probably won't know about how wrong and damaging the metaphor of "Project management as keeping a promise" really is and what you can do to escape its evil clutches.

+Ok - you might ask, so what would be so much better if I *did* read this book?
+Well, if you read this book, you would know about pirate ship that we talk about in chapter 2.
+This means that in the early stages of the project, as you and your team start to encounter problems, you would try to "televise" those problems.
+So that whoever is in the best position to solve them would be given the best opportunity.
+If you've read this book, you would also know about the swamp (chapter 7).
+So you'd have involved in your team some people who were doing not only user research, but stakeholder research.

+If you'd read this book, you would understand the importance of working software and the difference between flowers and fruit.
+You and your team would have been trying to "promote" working software, to get it as near as it could possibly get to hands of real users.

+In chapter 2 you would read about the pirate ship and the dangers of avoiding it.
+That means when you do come across a big problem that the team is ignoring, there's a good chance you would tackle it.
+By tackling problems early, there's a much better chance that you'll avoid the pain and misery of trench warfare.
+If you've read this book, you'll know about the dodgy metaphor of project management as keeping of promises.
+You'll be able to avoid the feeling bad when what your team delivered isn't what was initially discussed.

+And if you've read this book.
+Do you know what?
+At some point, you might just get lucky.
+Yes, it still needs a lot of luck.
+You might manage to put working software in the hands of users.
+And when you and your team do that they'll be guided by the stakeholder map that your user researchers have put together.
+You'll have found something that is not only valuable to the users, but also creates value for the organisation.
+Your project will be a success.

 ## Chapter 2 - Ignoring the Pirate Ship - Agreed activity